hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I can ask no more than that the team reconfirms its dedication to making Red the complete (full-stack) solution it has the promise to be.
 I know no other programming language (and I have tried so many...) that I would rather program in.

 [13:40:13](#mp2OUWAu4-mHh38DY1hgHLL_tE2CbZbvwCbcAt7O1cw) <dockimbel>:
-@meijeru We are all on the same boat. Ì†ΩÌ∏â
+@meijeru We are all on the same boat. üòâ

 [13:43:21](#Zan9HgEGi5a_cSvaX84V6rT_7oTO-eEhmPPbFgU9YOo) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I saw a "boat" and thought you are sailing somewhere on the vacation :-)